SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/web-config.md

 | User | Domain user to log on to the domain  - needs to be able to list and view users |
 | Password | Password of the domain user |

 Single Sign on (SSO) if you mean that the user should not be presented with the SuperOffice login dialog will not work when using the recommended installation scenario, but the user may still authenticate with his AD username and password.
-Also note that using Remote web services for Web (where web and netserver are on different servers) is not supported due to [Kerberos double-hop issues][5].
+Also note that using Remote web services for Web (where web and NetServer are on different servers) is not supported due to [Kerberos double-hop issues][5].

 ## Mail